A Journey of Artistic Discovery Across Europe

 ULYSSES JOURNEYS FOR LIVE ELECTRONICS COMPOSING - VOL 2

-This workshop will take place from May 8-10 2026 in ECCM Tallinn at Studio Tallinn 1965.
+This workshop is for composers with some previous experience who want to work with live electronics composition.
+Organised by ECCM, it will take place May 8-10 2026 in Tallinn at Studio Tallinn 1965, with ensemble EMA.

 This is a hands-on laboratory with EMA (Estonian Electronic Music Society Ensemble) for development of material brought by participants.
-6 participants are chosen with an open call.
-The participants present their preliminary ideas, sketches, conceptions to address questions of conception, sound design and instrumentation.
+6 participants are selected upon a description of their composition in progress and what they want to address during the practical workshop.
+The description can be in the form of conception in text, excerpts of the work in progress composition.